2013 Infiniti M Performance

 Acceleration and Power

-Two engines are available in the 2013 M, which also designate the trim.
-The M37 features a 330-horsepower V6, while the M56 comes equipped with a 420-horsepower V8 engine.
+Two engines are available in the 2013 M. The M37 features a 330-horsepower V6 engine, while the M56 comes equipped with a 420-horsepower V8.
 A seven-speed automatic transmission is standard in both models.
 The EPA reports that the 2013 M37 gets 18/26 mpg city/highway, which is less than the fuel economy of cars like the BMW 535i and Lexus GS 350.

 - "All three powertrains offer the sort of abundant power and acceleration that makes them fully competitive with the M's BMW and Mercedes rivals." -- Edmunds